Table Of Contents

 Using Kubernetes to manage containerized applications has its fair share of challenges.
 One of those challenges is managing complexity.
 Using namespaces can help minimize that complexity.

-Yet, one common misconception is that using multiple namespaces in a single Kubernetes cluster can reduce its performance.
-Another one is that Kubernetes namespaces tend to reduce Kubernetes cost visibility.
+Yet, a common misconception is that using multiple namespaces in a single Kubernetes cluster can degrade performance.
+Another issue: Kubernetes namespaces can reduce visibility into costs.
 There’s more to it than that.

 What Is A Kubernetes Namespace?